Kanye West suspended from Twitter after incendiary Hitler comments

-The US rapper, who is said to struggle with his mental health, confessed his admiration for Hitler and the Nazis during an interview with a far-right radio show host.
+The US rapper, who is said to struggle with his mental health, confessed his admiration for Hitler and the Nazis during an interview with Alex Jones, a far-right radio show host.

 "I'm tired of labels, every human being has brought something of value, especially Hitler," said West.
 "I love Hitler."